 But because of support from generous people like you, our volunteers were there.
 They gathered copies of hospital bills and arranged for Stella Maris’ welfare fund to settle the debt.
 It meant that his family could get the care they needed, and Bep could return home at the end of his contract, the bills taken care of.

-One year later and the triplets are thriving, Bep and his wife Sheila are so grateful to the volunteers and everyone who supports Apostleship of the Sea, it is a story they will tell for many years to come!
+One year later and the triplets are thriving, Bep and his wife Sheila are so grateful to the volunteers and everyone who supports Stella Maris, it is a story they will tell for many years to come!